7 Silent Signs of Plantar Fasciitis

 You feel a sharp pain first thing in the morning

 This one is far from “silent,” but pretty specific to plantar fasciitis.
 The pain is usually the worst after you get out of bed and take your first few steps—or after you’ve been sitting for hours and finally get up to move around, says Greenberg.
 Dubbed post-static dyskinesia, you’ll feel more discomfort after periods of rest because of an uptick of inflammatory cells settling in that area.
 It should feel better with low-key activity, but sometimes the pain can stick around.
 If that’s the case, the first line of treatment is usually stretching and anti-inflammatory meds, according to Greenberg.
-Check out podiatrists’ top solutions for the most common foot problems.
+Check out these four stretches for plantar fasciitis.

 Extra pounds = more stress on your feet, so your risk for plantar fasciitis does increase if you’re overweight.
 It can also exacerbate the symptoms, says Greenberg.
 Give your feet extra support with any of these best shoes for plantar fasciitis.

 You have a stand-out foot structure